Report published 12 December 2022.

 - Statistical analysis: factors able to predict REF scores: Compares the relative strengths of the initially proposed inputs for machine learning.
-This was used to help select the inputs for the AI experiments in the main report.
+This was used to help select the inputs for the machine learning experiments in the main report.

-- Predicting article quality scores with machine learning: This summarises the AI findings of the main report above but sets the results in a wider research context.
+- Predicting article quality scores with machine learning: This summarises the machine learning findings of the main report above but sets the results in a wider research context.

 - Do bibliometrics introduce gender, institutional or interdisciplinary biases into research evaluations?Shows that bibliometrics may introduce biases against high quality departments when used as indicators of research quality.
 Implications: REF sub-panels using bibliometrics should be warned about the slight bibliometric bias against high scoring departments.

 - Is big team research fair in national research assessments?
 The case of the UK Research Excellence Framework 2021.
 Shows that highly collaborative articles probably do not skew REF results, except possibly in a few UoAs.
 Implications: Supports maintaining the status quo in terms of allowing collaborative articles to count at full value for each author.
 Published as: Thelwall, M., Kousha, K., Makita, M., Abdoli, M., Stuart, E., Wilson, P. & Levitt, J. (2023).
 Is big team research fair in national research assessments?
 The case of the UK Research Excellence Framework 2021.
 Journal of Data and Information Science, 8(1), 9-20. https://doi.org/10.2478/jdis-2023-0004